2 men plead guilty in California charter school fraud case

 Schrock also pleaded guilty to one count of conflict of interest.
 Both face up to 10 years in prison.
 The defendants nor their attorneys could be immediately reached for comment.

-Their company, A3 Charter Schools, operated 19 charter schools across California, according to a 235-page indictment filed in San Diego County Superior Court.
+Their company, A3 Charter Schools, operated 19 online-only charter schools across California, according to a 235-page indictment filed in San Diego County Superior Court.

 As part of their plea agreements, the two men agreed to assist in the return of more than $210 million in assets, which included 13 houses and various shares in third-party companies.